charlax/python-education/python-antipatterns.md

 - 👍 No more `else`
 - 👍 Usage of list comprehension in `get_list` makes immediately clear that it returns the same number of items.
 - 👍 Enables usage of `map` and other functional patterns for added benefits (e.g. return a generator instead of instantiating the whole list).

+## Too long variable names

+Variable names that are too long:

+- 👎 Create unnecessary extra typing.
+- 👎 Induce cognitive load.

+This is too long:

+- ❌ `api.lib.encryption:verify_encryption_key_is_valid`
+  - 👎 `verify` implies `is_valid`.
+  - 👎 `encryption` is redundant given the module name. `key` is pretty clear in this context.
+  - 👎 we could want to verify more things than "validity" e.g. key length.
+The function name is unnecessarily coupled with the current implementation.
+  - ✅ `api.lib.encryption:verify_key` should be preferred
+  - ✅ `api.lib.encryption:check_key` is even shorter.

 ## Reference